daviscook477/kanimal-SE/README.md

 ## Things to know

 ### Spriter
+* Klei's animation system does not do inbetween frame interpolation.
+The animation you make will play exactly at the snapping interval shown in Spriter.
+Turning on snapping in Spriter will give you a more accurate visual idea of what the animation will look like.
 * You cannot change the pivot point from frame to frame.
 However, you *can* change the pivot for the entire sprite from the right side Pallate menu.
 If you change the pivot point in a specific frame that change will not be respected by the converter.
 It will throw a warning for you to indicate that this is not allowed.
 This will be changed to an error in strict conversion mode.
 * Spriter's intrinsic interpolation is supported if you use the `-i/--interpolate` option.
 Currently the `-i` option works best if you keyframe the start and the end frame.
 For example if you want a 30 frame animation that you should have length 33ms * 30 = 990ms where you must key 0ms and 990ms in order for interpolation to work.
 If you have a use case in which providing key frames on the end of animation is not sufficient or where interpolation seems to fail please open an issue.
 * Each sprite must have an underscore and a number at the end of their name, but before the file extension.
 The number should start at 0 and be sequential.
 So, if you have three sprites called "blob", they should be respectively named `blob_0.png`, `blob_1.png`, and `blob_2.png`.
 Each name before the underscore with number is considered an individual *symbol* which means an object of sorts in the animation that can change between sprites.
 So going with the `blob` example: `blob` would be the symbol and could be switched between any of the three sprites `blob_0`, `blob_1`, `blob_2`.
 When you want to change what sprite is used in a certain location in your image use symbols and this [link](http://www.brashmonkey.com/spriter_manual/swapping%20the%20image%20of%20a%20sprite.htm) to see how to switch the sprites for that object.
 This keeps all the sprite changes on just a single timeline rather than needing multiple timelines for a single part just because it has sprite changes.